 We have adopted a written policy on transactions with "related persons," defined in the policy as a director, executive officer, nominee for director, or greater than 5% beneficial owner of any class of the Company's voting securities, and their immediate family members.
 For purposes of this policy, a "related person transaction" is defined as any transaction, arrangement or relationship in which the Company is a participant, the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person had, has or will have a direct or indirect material interest.
 The Board, acting through those members of its audit committee who are not interested in the transaction in question, will review related person transactions to determine whether the related person transaction is in, or is not inconsistent with, the best interests of the Company and its stockholders.
-If, after any such review, a related person transaction is determined to be in, or not inconsistent with, the best interests of the Company, then the related person transaction may be approved or ratified according to the procedures in the policy.
-If advance audit committee approval of a related person transaction requiring the audit committee's approval is not practicable or desirable, then the chair of the audit committee may approve or ratify a related person transaction.
+If, after any such review, a related person transaction is determined to be in, or not inconsistent with, the best interests of the Company then the related person transaction requiring the audit committee's approval is not practicable or desirable, then the chair of the audit committee may approve or ratify a related person transaction.
 In addition, the policy provides standing pre-approval for certain types of transactions that the audit committee has reviewed and determined will be deemed pre-approved.